 How to resolve financial disputes: expert strategies for businesses

-A financial dispute is a clash between two or more parties over financial matters, such as payments, contracts, or financial obligations.
-For example, a financial dispute arises if a business hires a supplier and agrees to pay $10,000 for materials, but the supplier claims they delivered additional items worth $2,000 without proper approval.
-The company may refuse to pay the extra amount, leading to a conflict that needs to be resolved.
+A financial dispute arises when two or more parties clash over money-related issues such as payments, contracts, or financial obligations.
+For instance, imagine a company agrees to pay a supplier $10,000 for materials, but the supplier claims they delivered extra items worth $2,000 without formal approval.
+If the company refuses to pay the additional amount, a financial dispute emerges.

 Contractual disputes